Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Conclusion

 \section{Conclusion}

 We conducted semi-structured interviews with AI developers and domain experts who have built and deployed AI for social good in education, healthcare, agriculture, and law across non-Western contexts.
-Our findings reveal six critical factors that consistently influence how these systems are built and deployed: Language, Domain, Demography, Institution, Task, and Trust.
-We document how adaptation strategies varied from lightweight, in-context modifications to more substantial architectural changes.
-These technical choices were shaped not only by computational requirements but also by sociocultural, institutional, and technological influences.
+Our findings reveal six critical factors that consistently influence how these systems are built and deployed: Language, Institution, Safety, Task, End-User Demography, and Domain.
+We document how adaptation strategies varied from lightweight, in-context modifications to more substantial in-weight changes.
+These technical choices were shaped not only by computational factors but also by Sociocultural, Institutional, and Technological influences.
 Most significantly, our findings underscore the extensive human labor required for successful deployment.
-AI developers and domain experts engaged in intensive collaboration throughout the process—curating datasets, customizing prompts and user interfaces, implementing human-in-the-loop monitoring systems, and designing safety mechanisms tailored to local contexts.
+AI developers and domain experts engaged in intensive collaboration throughout the process such as curating datasets, implementing human-in-the-loop systems, and designing safety mechanisms tailored to local contexts.
 We identify where this human involvement proved most essential, revealing how labor-intensive practices became fundamental to achieving relevance, safety, and trust in real-world applications.
-Our work concludes with actionable recommendations for researchers, practitioners, and policymakers aimed at creating AI for social good systems in non-Western contexts that are contextually appropriate, equitable, and responsive to diverse community needs.
+Our work concludes with 12 actionable guidelines for practitioners and policymakers aimed at creating AI for social good systems in non-Western contexts that are contextually appropriate, equitable, and responsive to diverse community needs.

+\begin{acks} We would like to thank our participants in the study for their time and thoughtful inputs.
+We thank Global Cornell and Cornell Global AI initiative for supporting this work.
+We also thank anonymous reviewers for their constructive and respectful feedback on our work. \end{acks}